DuroMax XP13000HX - 10500/13000W Dual Fuel Generator With Electric Start

 Power & Run Time

-Delivering 120/240V, the DuroMax XP13000HX is enhanced by dual-fuel technology, providing power and versatility.
-Running on gasoline, it boasts a running wattage of 10,500W and a starting wattage of 13,000W.
-Alternatively, when propane-powered, it delivers 9,975 running watts and 12,350 starting watts.
+The dual-fuel technology of the DuroMax XP13000HX allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 10,500W and a starting wattage of 13,000W.
+If propane-powered, it gives 9,975 rated watts and 12,350 starting watts.

-With a noise rating of 74 dBA (just slightly more noisy than a dishwasher), the generator features a classic hand-operated recoil starting mechanism, but also a straightforward and intuitive electric starter (battery included).
+The generator, rated for a noise of 74 dBA (just slightly more noisy than a vacuum cleaner), provides flexibility in starting, offering both a traditional recoil pull-start mechanism and a convenient and easy-to-use electric starter (battery included).

-Regarding its running time, the XP13000HX, with a 8.3 gallons fuel capacity, can operate for around 8.5 hours at 50% load with a full tank of gasoline (fuel consumption around 0.98 GPH).
-When using propane, it can run for around 3.2 hours (on a 20 lbs tank - propane consumption around 1.47 GPH).
+With a fuel capacity of 8.3 gallons, the XP13000HX can operate for around 8.5 hours at 50% load using gasoline (fuel consumption around 0.98 GPH), or for around 3.2 hours (on a 20 lbs tank - propane consumption around 1.47 GPH) using propane.

 Outlets

-The control panel includes the following 7 AC outlets:
+The control panel features the upcoming 7 AC outlets:

-Even though this DuroMax generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, thanks to its twist-lock L14-30R receptacle, the XP13000HX is transfer switch ready, facilitating easy hookup to your breaker box to provide backup power for your home during blackouts.
+This DuroMax generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+Besides, since it boasts a twist-lock L14-30R receptacle, the XP13000HX is engineered to be transfer switch ready, ensuring easy integration with your breaker box to provide backup power to your home during outages.

 Portability

-With its L29 x W30 x H26 in dimensions, the open frame structure of the DuroMax XP13000HX guarantees stability, simplified maintenance access to components, and better air cooling than enclosed units.
+Measuring L29 x W30 x H26 in, the DuroMax XP13000HX showcases a classic open frame layout, offering stability and simple maintenance access to components, while facilitating air circulation.
 The generator is designed for ideal use outdoors and in rough environments.

 Features

-The control panel of the XP13000HX includes a convenient meter, providing voltage, frequency, and lifetime hours data, helpful for the monitoring of its status and activity.
+The control panel of the XP13000HX is equipped with a convenient meter, which displays voltage, frequency and lifetime hours, aiding in monitoring its status and activity.

-In addition to this info, a light indicator on the device will signal if its oil levels are insufficient.
+In addition to this info, a light indicator on the device will notify you if its oil levels are insufficient.

 The XP13000HX also benefits from DuroMax’s CO Alert carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator will automatically shut down, an indicator will light red, and the engine will not restart for 5 minutes.